Find It Locally

-The CISA Emergency Farm Fund was launched in 2011 in partnership with Whole Foods Market and Equity Trust, in response to the damage suffered by farms in western Massachusetts due to Hurricane Irene.
-The Fund offered zero-interest loans to assist farmers and farm businesses struggling to meet their immediate needs in the aftermath of the storm and flooding.
+The Emergency Farm Fund was established in 2011 as a response to the damage suffered by farms in western Massachusetts due to Hurricane Irene.

-The Loan Review Committee includes a team of people with a variety of agricultural backgrounds and will include representatives from CISA staff and board, Whole Foods Market; Equity Trust; Massachusetts Department of Agricultural Resources; and farmers.
+The Loan Review Committee includes a team of people with a variety of agricultural backgrounds, including staff from CISA, the Franklin County CDC/Pioneer Valley Grows Investment Fund, Equity Trust, and the Massachusetts Department of Agricultural Resources, and farmers.